 Back massage can help with back pain by relaxing muscles and reduce muscles spasm.
-Often with chronic back pain, muscles have gone into spasm which prevents blood supplying the nutrients the muscles need which makes them weak, tight and a viscous circle of pain continues.
+Often with chronic back pain, muscles have gone into spasm which prevents blood supplying the nutrients the muscles need which makes them weak, tight and a vicious circle of pain continues.
 Deep tissue massage flushes blood and nutrients through the muscle, stretches them, warms them and relaxes them easing muscle spasm and allowing the muscle to work more efficiently.
 See benefits of sports massage for more details.

 Chiropractors and Osteopaths can be very effective in relieving back pain through mobilization and manipulation of the spine.
 By restoring the spine to its normal position pressure on nerves is released reducing pain and tension in the muscles.
 Many practitioners will also use soft tissue massage and electrotherapy as part of their treatment approach.

 If there is tension in the sciatic nerve which would be identified via the slump test which puts the sciatic nerve on stretch then suitable exercises which help stretch the sciatic nerve can also help to reduce moderate back pain.

 No specific treatment method for low back pain has been proved to be effective so a number of approaches should be tried.
 The effectiveness of them may vary from patient to patient.
 Different treatment methods may be more effective for some people than others.